First Sunday of Advent

 God hold a general and public judgment?

-1. That all may know how just He has been in the particular judgment of each one.
+all may know how just He has been in the particular judgment of each one.

 Jesus Christ may complete His redemption, and openly triumph over His enemies,

 who shall see the glory of the Crucified, and tremble at His power.